Coco-Juice/League-Game-Analysis/README.md

   frameborder="0"
 ></iframe>

 The observed statistic for this permutation test is 692.01 and the p-value is 0.
-Since the p-value is lower than the significance level of 0.05,thus the distribution of gold earned after 10 minutes for winning and losing teams are **not** the same.
+Since the p-value is lower than the significance level of 0.05, the null hypothesis is rejected, thus the distribution of gold earned after 10 minutes for winning and losing teams are **not** the same.
 In addition, with how different the observed statistic is to the simulated statistics, it seems that gold earned has a significant impact on whether a team wins or loses a match.

 ## Framing a Prediction Problem
 As seen from the last section, the distribution between the amount of gold earned after 10 minutes by winning teams is significantly different from the amount of gold earned after 10 minutes by losing teams.
 Due to this difference I want to see **if it is possible to predict if a team will win or lose their match by only examining stats collected after 10 minutes**.
 Some of the statistics that can be collected after 10 minutes are gold and experience collected, if a team claimed the first kill of the game, if a team destroyed the first guard turret of the game, etc..